James-Wickenden/SevensCards/README.md

 - Networking:
   - Case for already having a server running with that IP
   - Case for joining a game in session
-  - Stop Sever button in lobby

-- WIP networking:
-  - Case for two clients with the same name!! clients or server players.
+  - Clients infinite loop if the server stops